On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Proof of the upper bound in Theorem

 \textbf{Case 6.} $(2,2,1,1,1,2)$ and its permutations

 This case is actually impossible.
-Let us consider the sequence starting from a $1$-tree $S_1$.
-Using Claim~\ref{cl:overlap} twice, the two diamonds, say $S_2,S_3$, would $\OMerge{2}{1}$-merge $S_1$ via two distinct pairs of $\p{1}{S_1}$.
-Observe that $1$-trees cannot be the last \OneCluster{} in the sequence, as we can trim it from $F'$ and the remaining is a forbidden $8$-configuration.
-Therefore, the following two \OneCluster{}s $S_4,S_5$ are $1$-trees $\OMerge{1}{2}$-merging with the previous partial $2$-clusters (and they cannot form a diamond by the merging rule).
+Indeed, let us consider the sequence starting from a $1$-tree~$S_1$.
+Using Claim~\ref{cl:overlap} twice, note that some two diamonds, say $S_2$ and $S_3$, would $\OMerge{2}{1}$-merge $S_1$ via two distinct pairs of $\p{1}{S_1}$.
+Observe that a $1$-tree cannot be the last \OneCluster{} in the sequence, as otherwise we can trim it from $F'$ and obtain a forbidden $8$-configuration.
+Therefore, the next two \OneCluster{}s $S_4,S_5$ are $1$-trees $\OMerge{1}{2}$-merging with the previous partial $2$-clusters (and they cannot form a diamond by the merging rule).
 So $S_4,S_5$ are two flexible edges of $\cup_{i=1}^5S_i$.
 However, the subsequent merging of the diamond $S_6$ can eliminate only one flexible edge, say $S_4$, from $\cup_{i=1}^5S_i$, and we get a forbidden $8$-configuration by removing $S_5$ from $F'$.

 \textbf{Case 7.} $(2,1,1,1,1,1,2)$ and its permutations